troomtram/cutouts/README.md

 # cutouts
 a powercord theme
-makes elements in your discord ui come out
+makes elements in your discord ui come out if you hover over it yonkity yonk yonk yonk

-why did you read me? add me as a friend wen.